How Can Student Loans Affect Credit Reports?

 According to the U.S. Department of Education’s Office of Federal Student Aid, in 2018, there are more than 42 million total federal student loan borrowers in the United States, amounting to approximately $1.4 trillion in outstanding debt.

-"Sometimes classified as 'good debt,' student loans may be one way to establish credit history – if they are paid off responsibly," said Nancy Bistritz-Balkan, vice president of consumer education at Equifax.
+"Sometimes classified as 'good debt,' student loans may be one way to establish credit history – if they are paid off responsibly," said Zehra Mehdi-Barlas, director of public relations for Global Consumer Solutions at Equifax.
 "Establishing a responsible credit history may also lead to other opportunities for vehicle loans or mortgages.
 But student loans are not commitments that should be entered into quickly or without doing thorough research."

 Similar to other financial commitments, student loans can appear on credit reports.
 Since credit scores are calculated using information from credit reports, on-time payments -- and late or missed payments -- can impact credit scores.